LIU-Xnd/pytacs/README.md

 # Pytacs - Python-implemented Topology-Aware Cell Segmentation

-Note: this is a prototype for DeTACH.
+Note: this is a prototype for DeTACH (https://pypi.org/project/pydetach/).
 Pytacs was initially a Python package but now supports command-line usage.

 ```
 Copyright (C) 2025 Xindong Liu